Ramz-p/AICQUIZ/README.md

-# 🎬 AI Movie Quiz Game (C + GPT via OpenRouter)
+# 🎬 AI Quiz Game (C + GPT via OpenRouter)

-Welcome to the **AI-Powered Movie Quiz Game**!
+Welcome to the **AI-Powered Quiz Game**!
-This is a fun console-based C program that quizzes you on movie trivia by using AI-generated questions via OpenRouter + GPT.
+This is a fun console-based C program that quizzes you on any topic by using AI-generated questions via OpenRouter + GPT.

 ---